 Come join us - We call our members Neighbors because that's what we are!

 Our volunteer programs are able to provide services to Douglas County residents over age 60 and are at no charge to those who qualify.

 We believe our relationship-based volunteer services are ideal as they provide more benefit for both the senior and the volunteer.
 The relationship that is formed between people can provide the warmth, human contact, and companionship that we all need to maintain a high quality of life.
 And, our volunteers get the chance to make a long-lasting impact in the life of a senior in Douglas County, it’s a win-win for everyone!

 One of the most common challenges among aging people in Douglas County is knowing where to look for help.
 This could be help with finding a specific kind of home care, help locating a good dentist, or help with information about employment opportunities.

-That’s why we publish our Resource Guide for Aging Adults, complete with phone numbers, websites, and other contact information for the people and organizations that can help seniors get the assistance they need quickly and affordably.
-What’s more, our Information Call Center is an accessible resource seniors can use to get prompt answers to common questions over the phone.
+That’s why we publish our Resource Guide for Aging Adults, complete with phone numbers, websites, and other contact information for the people and organizations that can help residents get the assistance they need quickly and affordably.
+What’s more, our Information Call Center is an accessible resource to get prompt answers to common questions over the phone.